VernonXTA/Generic-Password-Generator/README.md

-A password generator that can be run via Command Prompt using Python3.
+A password generator that can be run via Command Prompt  and any other shell using Python3.